turbot/steampipe-cloud-sdk-go/docs/OrgWorkspaceModVariables.md

 [[Back to README]](../README.md)

-## Get
+## GetSetting

-> WorkspaceModVariable Get(ctx, orgHandle, workspaceHandle, modAlias, variableName).Execute()
+> WorkspaceModVariable GetSetting(ctx, orgHandle, workspaceHandle, modAlias, variableName).Execute()

-Get variable for an organization workspace mod
+Get setting for a mod variable in an organization workspace